Terningmoen

 The base is also the location of a guard company "Vakt og Sikring Kompani Østerdalen", which has the responsibility of the protection of the camp.

 The base trains soldiers (both Norwegian and NATO allies) in the Norwegian Army's Winter School, which trains soldiers in the harsh environments of winter in colder countries.

-The base has shooting ranges, and large training areas which is used by many army units.
+The base has shooting ranges, and large training areas which are used by many army units.